GLSEN Freedom Fellowship

 The GLSEN Freedom Fellowship is intended for young adults 18 - 25.
 This fellowship is a unique opportunity to dive deep into local work, and explore opportunities that can make schools a safer place for LGBTQ2S+ students.

 GLSEN's Chapter Network is comprised of over 40 chapters working to change their local K-12 education conditions to ensure LGBTQ2S+ youth are safe and supported.

 What is GLSEN:

 GLSEN has been championing LGBTQ+ issues in K-12 education since 1990.
 GLSEN works to ensure that LGBTQ+ students are able to learn and grow in a school environment free from bullying and harassment.
 Together we can transform our nation's schools into the safe and affirming environment all youth deserve.

 What is the GLSEN Chapter Network:

-Chapter leaders are a range of people from students to parents, teachers to administrators, and any other local community members who have an interest in ensuring safe schools for all.
-All Chapters work within GLSEN’s mission, vision, and policy platform but no two Chapters have exactly the same list of projects.
-Local programs include professional development for educators, GSA support and networking, student leadership development, community outreach, and local, state, and federal safe schools legislative advocacy.
+Chapter include range of people from students, parents, educators, and many other local community members who have an interest in ensuring safe schools for all.
+All Chapters work within GLSEN’s mission, vision, and policy platform but no two Chapters have the same local conditions.
+Local programs can include, but are not limited to professional development for educators, GSA support and networking, student leadership development, community outreach, and local, state, and federal safe schools legislative advocacy.